-You will see many pop culture references to “Hitchhiker’s Guide to the galaxy.”
-My favorite is the first episode of Doctor Who with David Tennant.
+You will see many pop culture references to “Hitchhiker’s Guide to the Galaxy.”
+My favorite is the first full episode of Doctor Who with David Tennant.
 It references the character of Arthur Dent.
 He spends the majority of the episode in his pajamas.

 Loving Hitchhiker’s Guide